 New Zealand does not have a written constitution.
 The rules about how the country is governed are contained in acts of Parliament or embodied in ‘conventions’ (customary rules which lack legal standing).

-The Constitution Act 1852 established New Zealand’s system of government.
+The New Zealand Constitution Act 1852 (UK) established New Zealand’s system of government.
 Subsequent acts of the British and New Zealand parliaments included further constitutional provisions.
 The Constitution Act 1986 consolidated these earlier acts and clarified certain conventions.

 The Electoral Act 1993 sets out how elections are to be conducted and the qualifications for voters and members of Parliament.